CatX711/GreetLang/README.md

     return a;
 }
 ```
 >Notice that there is nothing asking for input in the parameters area.
+This can be changed.

 <br />